Key Transparency Architecture

 communication.
 These applications provide end-to-end encryption with

-a protocol like the Messaging Layer Security protocol [RFC9420] (with
+a protocol like the Messaging Layer Security Protocol [RFC9420] (with

-the encryption of handshake messages required), or Sealed Sender
+the encryption of handshake messages required) or Sealed Sender

-have senders provide their own credential in an encrypted portion of
+the sender provide their own credential in an encrypted portion of

 more Search request-response pairs.
-These Search operations would
+These Search operations

 keys.
 Recipients can verify the request-response pairs themselves

-without contacting the Transparency Log.
+without contacting the transparency log.

 Transparency Log Alice Anonymous Group